vstoykovbg/cryptopup/README.md

 ![Cryptopup with Veracrypt, mouse-seed-generator.py, mnemonic-blake.py ](images/cryptopup_vera.png?raw=true "Cryptopup with Veracrypt, mouse-seed-generator.py, mnemonic-blake.py")

 Please be aware that I am a very trustworthy pseudonymous stranger on the Internet, but nevertheless I can't guarantee that there is no malware on this ISO.
-If we assume that there is no malware in Ubuntu and BionicPup64, it's very propable that there is no malware in Cryptopup.
+If we assume that there is no malware in Ubuntu and BionicPup64, it's very probable that there is no malware in Cryptopup.

 If you plan to use crypto tools for critical applications - make your own live distro, do not trust a random stranger on the Internet to make it for you.
 This type of software (wallet generators, BIP39 tools, etc) is a magnet for criminals.